MicroFocus/ng-gulp/README.md

 The port for the dev server.
 Override configuration in gulpfile and ng-gulp with commandline argument "--port".
 (ex: `gulp --port=4000`)

+### .productionServerGzip
+Type: `boolean`
+Default: true

+Enable/Disable gzip output and middleware in the server.

+### .productionServerPort
+Type: `number`
+Default: 8080

+The port for the production server.

 ### .vendorCssBasename
 Type: `String`
 Default: `'vendor'`